plx/hdxl-foundation-model-tools/README.md

 # hdxl-foundation-model-tools

-Basic experiments with "tools" for the new foundation models framework.
+This repository contains some basic experiments with the `Tool` concept from Apple's new foundation models framework.